dweissner/dweissner.github.io/_posts/2021-02-14-Pricing-Washi.md

 Never until this moment had I valued paper so highly.
 In this moment, all I wanted was this paper.
 Only handwoven paper for the princess who has never laid her finger on a paint brush in her life.

-I'd like to better understand the factors that drove up my valuation, or lack thereof, in this moment.
+Can consumer psychology help us better understand the factors that drove up my valuation, or lack of oversight, in this moment?
 It was an impulsive decision to buy watercolors, after all.
 The paper was secondary.

-Likely influential factors:
+Influential actors:
 * The store's design favorably influenced my mood, ripening it for inspiration.
 * It was a complementary good to watercolors which I already decided to purchase
-* Low supply due to covid lockdown restrictions may have pushed up my perception of actual price
+* Few stores were open during lockdown.
+Low supply due to covid lockdown restrictions may have pushed up my perception of actual price
 * Being told that the paper was "handwoven" gave the perception of high quality
-* Lastly, I was in a different country and that may have imparted uncertainty with regard to price level expectations
+* Lastly, I was in a different country and that may have imparted uncertainty with regard to price level expectations.

 ------

-tbc
+to be continued...

 #### Japanese Washi Paper:
 ![](/images/washi-paper.jpg)